The following is taken from Wikipedia page - https://en.wikipedia.org/wiki/BBC_Transcription_Services

 These discs were edited to run to standard lengths, and to remove any content deemed too topical or potentially offensive.
 In the case of The Goon Show, for instance, each episode was cut to approximately 29 minutes and 30 seconds.
 A later reissue series of Goon Show episodes was cut further to 27 minutes to accommodate commercials.

 BBC Transcription Services typically pressed only one hundred copies of each disc with instructions to the overseas radio network to destroy the disc at the end of the licence period."
+The BBC sold licences for these programs and the number produced may have varied depending on how many had a licence at a particular time.

 Here are some examples of original labels: